 Life doesn’t stop.
 That includes academic life.
 So, you’ll likely always have plenty enough to keep you busy for more than one lifetime.
 And sometimes, the best use of time in the margins is to prepare for and get ahead of what’s coming next.

-But always leaning into the future can also easily leave us always leaving and unmindful of the present.
-It can leave us pushing forward at a frenetic pace.
+But always leaning into the future can also easily mean you’re always leaving and unmindful of the present.
+It can leave you pushing forward at a frenetic pace.
 And that pace can easily just perpetuate itself, rather than allowing a natural rhythm for rest, reflection, and reorientation.

 2. Start preparing early.

 In my experience, taking time away on shorter notice hasn’t normally worked very well.
 That’s especially true if you’re wanting to be away for what you feel is a comparatively longer time.

 When taking time away, I’ve sometimes carried with me mentally whatever research, teaching, studying, or administrative activities I’ve had on my plate.
 Or I’ve forgotten about at least a few loose ends then felt compelled to work on tying them up during what was supposed to be the time away.

 Naturally, any of this “carrying with” or “forgetting about” or “tying up” ends up subtracting some of the enjoyment from the time away.
 On the other hand, if you start preparing early, you can minimize the open loops you have as your time away approaches.